JuaanReis/pepeScraper/README.md

     "--board <board_name>": name(s) of the board(s) to search
     "-T <n>": number of threads that the program will work with (workers in the ThreadPoolExecutor)
     "--op-only, -op": only consider the original post (OP)
+    "--no-op, -nop": It's the same as above but the opposite "--no-nfsw": to prohibit vulgar images
 ```

 ## Beware of NFSW content